CHERUTO-CYNTHIA/dsc-phase-2-project-v3/README.md

 After data cleaning our dataset had the following columns that would be analysed so to provide a better understanding of the movie industry which were

-Columns                     Description
- 1. title                    - name of the movie
+ 1. title
- 2. genre                    - the genre the movie was placed in
+ 2. genre
-                            - a movie could have multiple genres
- 3. director                 - person who directed the movie
+ 3. director
-                            - a movie could have multiple directors
- 4. studio                   - the studio that produced the movie
+ 4. studio
- 5. release_year             - the year the movie released
+ 5. release_year
- 6. release_month            - the month the movie released
+ 6. release_month
- 7. film_runtime             - the runtime of the movie
+ 7. film_runtime
- 8. imdb_averge_rating       - IMDB rating of the movie
+ 8. imdb_averge_rating
- 9. imdb_number_of_votes     - Number of people who rated a movie on the IMDB website
+ 9. imdb_number_of_votes
- 10. production_budget        - Cost of making the movie
+ 10. production_budget
- 11. domestic_gross           - revenue generated from the domestic market
+ 11. domestic_gross
+ 12. foreign_gross
+ 13. worldwide_gross
+ 14. original_language
+ 15. popularity
+ 16. moviedb_average_rating
+ 17. moviedb_number_of_votes
+ 18. ROI

+ ### Note
+ A movie could belong to more than one genre

+ A movie could have more than one director directing it

-                            - the dataset was generated from USA companies therefore Domestic means USA market
+ Domestic gross means revenue generated from USA audience this is because the dataset was collected from USA companies

- 12. foreign_gross            - contains revenue generated from the rest of the world excluding USA
+ Foreign gross means revenue generated from the rest of the world excluding USA

- 13. worldwide_gross          - Cumulative revenue of the domestic gross and revenue gross
- 14. original_language        - Language the movie was initialy released in
- 15. popularity               - Popularity of the movie
- 16. moviedb_average_rating   - Rating from the moviedb website
- 17. moviedb_number_of_votes  - Number of people who voted from the moviedb website
+ Worldwide gross means the cumulative revenue generated

- 18. ROI                      -This stands for Return On Investment
+ ROI means the Return Of Investment

  # DATA VISUALISATION